syncfusion-content/xamarin-docs/Xamarin/Range-Slider/How-To.md

 ---
 layout: post
-title: Events in Syncfusion<sup>®</sup> RangeSlider control for Xamarin.Forms
+title: Events in Syncfusion® RangeSlider control for Xamarin.Forms
-description: Learn how to populate events in Syncfusion<sup>®</sup> Essential<sup>®</sup> Xamarin RangeSlider Control, its elements, and more.
+description: Learn how to populate events in Syncfusion® Essential® Xamarin RangeSlider Control, its elements, and more.
 platform: xamarin
 control: RangeSlider
 documentation: ug